 Photo by Kay Gundlach

 You are invited to participate in the Garden & Landscape Expo Photography Competition.
 Designed to bring another form of imagery and perspective to Garden & Landscape Expo, the competition allows amateur photographers to demonstrate their skills and display their work.
-Photographs will be juried prior to the event, and selected photographs will be exhibited at Garden & Landscape Expo for nearly 20,000 attendees to admire.
-The application deadline is December 15.
+Photographs will be juried prior to the event, and selected photographs will be exhibited during the virtual Garden & Landscape Expo.
+The application deadline is December 15, 2020.